Succinct Planar Encoding with Minor Operations: A succinct graph encoding for edge contractions

 For edges between vertices of the boundary $X$ we construct a \textit{boundary graph} $F=G[X]$, which at all times contains all boundary edges, including edges that occur due to contractions.
 A key invariant that we uphold is that the "status" of a vertex, i.e., if it is a boundary or a non-boundary vertex, never changes due to contractions.
+If a vertex is a boundary vertex initially, it will be handled internally as a boundary vertex even when it no longer is incident to boundary edges due to contractions.
+For non-boundary vertices we ensure that these vertices are never incident to boundary edges.
 For each $u \in X$ we maintain a mapping containing all $i$ with $u \in V(P_i)$, i.e., the pieces that contains $u$.
 Now, when we contract a boundary edge $\{u, v\}$ we firstly merge $v$ to $u$ in all $P_i$ that contain both $u$ and $v$.
-We do this by setting $N(u):=N(u) \cup N(v) \setminus \{u, v\}$ in $P_i$ and removing $v$ from $P_i$, where $N(\cdot)$ denotes the neighborhood of a vertex.
+For any $u \in V$ we denote with $N(u)$ the neighborhood of $u$.
+We process the aforementioned merge by setting $N(u):=(N(u) \cup N(v)) \setminus \{u, v\}$ in $P_i$ and removing $v$ from $P_i$.
 In all $P_i$ that contain only $v$, we simply relabel $v$ to be $u$.
 In all $P_i$ that do not contain $v$ (but can contain $u$) we do not have to make modifications.
-Finally, $\{u, v\}$ is contracted in the boundary graph $F$ as well. {To maintain $F$ we can use a "slow" data structure, as there are only a few vertices in $F$ and our total runtime maintains $O(n)$.}
+Finally, $\{u, v\}$ is contracted in the boundary graph $F$ as well. {To maintain $F$ we can use a "slow" data structure, as $F$ is small.}

 To contract a mixed edge $\{u, v\}$ with $u \in X$ we know there is only one $P_i$ that contains $v$, where we execute the contraction.
 This might result in $u$ now being adjacent to some $x \in X \cap V(P_i)$, for which we add the respective edge $\{u, x\}$ to $F$.
 It helps to achieve our runtime goal of $O(n)$ for processing any number of edge contractions if we do not add this edge $\{u, x\}$ to all other pieces that contain both $u$ and $x$.
 We therefore maintain a second invariant: that edges between boundary vertices are only contained in the boundary graph (for now ignoring the specifics of how this is maintained).